Charlie-robin/Charlie-robin/README.md

 ### 🤙 Hello
 My name is Charlie, How's it going?

+I am an associate software development coach working for _nology.

+What does that mean?

+I run courses that cover software development, cloud engineering and professional skills across a varied tech stack.

+I am a career changer with a background in production and operations.
+It made perfect sense to move into automation and development.

 ---
 ### :zap: Interests
 I am a big fan of: